Skip to main content

 • In this example, since the T-shirt is made of cotton and isn't a dress, that number will be 6205.20.3000, as seen below:

-• Enter Your Harmonization Number in Pirate Ship: Finally, once you have your number, all you need to do is type it into the "Harmonization #" section when making your customs form in Pirate Ship πŸ‘
+• Enter your Harmonization Number in the customs form section: Finally, once you have your number, all you need to do is type it into the "Harmonization #" section when making your customs form in Pirate Ship ๐Ÿ‘

 How many digits does my Harmonization Number need?